 Finally, and most importantly for parents, your Will appoints a guardian for any minor children.
 Your intended guardians might know you want them for the role, but does the rest of your family know?
 And your spouse’s family?
 Losing parents can be the most stressful time of a child’s life.
 Watching family members fight over their care is no way to transition after a traumatic event.
 Ease their grief and prevent family tension by making it clear whom you want to provide for your children’s care if you’re gone.

 Your Will accomplishes many important tasks and should be discussed and planned with a professional.
 Contact Asurest to start the process.
+You can reach us by calling (804) 525-9924 or contact us online.

 Read the most recent posts on Wills from the Asurest blog.